 - The condition checked by the WHERE clause evaluates to a boolean result (true or false).

-- This is a great explanation taken directly from the docs detailing what row(s) are returned: “A row satisfies the condition if it returns true when the actual row values are substituted for any variable references.”
+- This is a great explanation, quoted directly from the online documentation detailing what row(s) are returned: “A row satisfies the condition if it returns true when the actual row values are substituted for any variable references.”

 Yes, but I need to change some values in my table.